dcaffo98/path-planning-cnn/README.md

 # path-planning-cnn
-Experimenting a CNN to solve 2d path-planning problems.
+Solving synthetic 2d path-planning problems with a CNN.

 <br>